akimwong/akimwong/articles/summaries/dataScience/Readme.md

 ## 2. Commit to learning one specific, new skill
 - There are two advantages to expanding your skill set beyond your current comfort zone: <br/>
 2.1.
-You’ll become a more diverse data scientist. <br/>
+You’ll become a `more diverse data scientist`. <br/>
 2.2.
-You’ll become a more unique data scientist. <br/>
+You’ll become a `more unique data scientist`. <br/>
-- And both of these advantages will lead to an even one: companies will want you, and they’ll want you bad.
+- And `both of these advantages will lead to an even one: companies will want you`, and they’ll want you bad.